NexTre-dev/retro-gadgets-docs/docs/api/misc/CPU.md

 end
 ```

-Now, no matter what our framerate is, it will still take the same amount of time to reach 100 on 5FPS as it would on 60FPS.
-If framerate is a concern and you want to interpolate between two values smoothly, from things like movement to animations, it would be a good idea to use DeltaTime to control it.
+Because we multiplied the incrementation value by the DeltaTime, no matter the framerate, in the long run, it will still take the same amount of time for `myNumber` to reach 100.